jcepriano/Launch_Mod5Week3Assessment/README.md

 Answer the questions below in this README.
 Answer these questions as if you are in an interview!

-1. What are roles and claims as they relate to Authentication and Authorization?
+1. What are roles and claims as they relate to Authentication and Authorization? \
+   Roles are a form of authorization used to create a sort of hierarchy between different accounts in an application.
+Roles make it so you can authorize only certain accounts to do specific things in an application.
+   For example, I could create an "Admin" role.
+With that, in an MVC application, I could make it so only accounts with an "Admin" role could access a specific action.
+Claims are pretty similar in this aspect.
+Claims are another form of authorization.
+Stored as key/value pairs, they use authorization based on specific attributes that can be different between accounts.
+A common claim is an age authenticator.
+   Some websites first ask for a user's age before allowing the user to proceed to the main page, this is known as a claim.
+Some users may or may not be old enough to enter and interact with the website, but other users are.
+Making it so only certain users can do certain things in the app based on attributes that can change.

-2. How do cookies play a role in authentication and authorization?
+3. How do cookies play a role in authentication and authorization? \
+   Cookies allow for information about an account to be stored and checked.
+They are used to determine if an account has access to specific actions based on the account's role and/or claims.
+   For example, if a user logs into an application, a cookie is set containing some sort of authentication.
+The application can use the information stored in the cookie to authorize what the user can and can't access in the app.

-3. If asked to implement Auth in a new .NET application, would you use the Identity framework?
+5. If asked to implement Auth in a new .NET application, would you use the Identity framework? \
+   Yes, I would prefer to use Identity Framework instead of doing it manually.
+Identity Framework has a lot of code being made in the background.
+It also creates a user object automatically.
+The Identity Framework also generates forms for an application.
+There are certain aspects of it that can be tricky to work with sometimes, but the benefits of it very much outweigh the more difficult parts of using Identity Framework.

 ## Rubric